Rule #1 Innings Pitched (ALL LEAGUES)

 Rule #29 Conferences

-A. A coach is allowed two defensive conferences per inning.
+A. A coach is allowed 5 defensive conferences per game in Minor/Major league and 6 in the Jack Hyles league.

-B. On the third conference he must replace his pitcher.
+B. On the 2nd conference in the same inning he must replace his pitcher.

-C. A coach is allowed one offensive conference per inning.
+C. A coach is allowed 4 offensive conference per game in Minor/Major league and 5 in the Jack Hyles league.

 D. If a coach calls a timeout for a conference, the coach who did not call timeout may have a non-chargeable conference, as long as he is finished at the same time as the chargeable conference.